Yproximite/yProx-CLI/docs/babel.md

 # Babel

-[Babel](https://babeljs.io/) is enabled by default.
-It allows you write modern JavaScript code without being worried of browsers compatibility.
+[Babel](https://babeljs.io/) allows you write modern JavaScript code without being worried of browsers compatibility.

+It is automatically enabled if `@babel/core` is installed and if a configuration (e.g.: in a `babel.config.js`) is found, but it can be disabled with `{ babel: false }` in your `yprox-cli.config.js`.

 ## Installation